Azure/Industrial-IoT/readme.md

 - 1 Blob Storage V2, Standard LRS SKU
 - 1 App Service, B3 SKU (for hosting the cloud micro-services)

-Optionally, Azure Kubernetes Services can be used to host the cloud micro-services (see documentation).
+Optionally, Azure Kubernetes Services can be used to host the cloud micro-services (this is currently in preview, please see our documentation).

 The full deployment script deploys the following additional managed Azure services into your Azure subscription: